kmhuff/crypto-hack/crypto-hack.md

 * Pulling a lever
 * Opening/closing a door

+### Action: Flee

+A combattant may only take this action if they could have taken a Move action.
+The combattant immediately flees the battle.
+Combat continues without the fleeing combattant, until one side or the other has fled, surrendered, died, or otherwise is unable to continue fighting.

+If the combat occurred in a site, the fate of the fleeing characters is determined as described in [Fleeing in Sites].
+If the combat did not occurr in a site (if, for example, it occurred in the wilderness, or a city), the fleeing combattants are assumed to get away clean.
+If the other side wants to pursue, they must take an action to track down the fleers.

 ### Action: Other

 If a PC or enemy wants to attempt an action not explicitly covered above, the GM should use the above actions as a guidline to adjudicate the effects.
 The answer to "can I do X?" should almost never be "no".
 However, the GM should inform the asking player about any consequences to their action that their character would be aware of.

 ## Site Exploration

 Site exploration occurrs in a series of rounds, each of which last one Short Turn.
 During each round, each PC selects a single Site Exploration Action, which are resolved simultaneously.

 ### Rooms in Sites